Developer Guide

 Implementation

-The feature allows users to create an appointment with any number of clients (Person
+The feature allows users to create an appointment with any number of clients (Person),

-The addApp mechanism is facilitated by Schedule
+The addApp mechanism is facilitated by Schedule.

-that we can add appointments to.
+Schedule contains an Observable List of Appointment that we can add appointments to.
 These appointments will be

 generated from the inputs entered by the user using the AddAppCommand